-Cheiron has performed the actuarial valuation of the Stanislaus County Employees' Retirement Association as of June 30, 2019.
+Cheiron has performed the actuarial valuation of the Stanislaus County Employees' Retirement Association as of June 30, 2020.
 The valuation is organized as follows:

-- In Section I, the Executive Summary, we describe the purpose of an actuarial valuation, summarize the key results found in this valuation, and disclose important trends; - The Main Body of the report presents details on the Plan's - o Section II Identification and Assessment of Risks - o Section III Assets - Section IV Liabilities - Section V- Contributions - Section VI- Required CAFR Exhibits - In the Appendices we conclude our report with detailed information describing Plan membership (Appendix A), actuarial assumptions and methods employed in the valuation (Appendix B), a summary of pertinent Plan provisions (Appendix C), a glossary of key actuarial terms (Appendix D), and tables containing member contribution rates (Appendix E).
+- In Section I, the Executive Summary, we describe the purpose of an actuarial valuation, summarize the key results found in this valuation, and disclose important trends; - The Main Body of the report presents details on the Plan's - Section II Identification and Assessment of Risks - o Section III Assets - Section IV Liabilities - Section V Contributions - Section VI Required CAFR Exhibits - In the Appendices we conclude our report with detailed information describing Plan membership (Appendix A), actuarial assumptions and methods employed in the valuation (Appendix B), a summary of pertinent Plan provisions (Appendix C), a glossary of key actuarial terms (Appendix D), and tables containing member contribution rates (Appendix E).

 Future results may differ significantly from the current projections presented in this report due to such factors as the following: plan experience differing from that anticipated by the assumptions; changes in assumptions; and changes in plan provisions or applicable law.
+Subsequent to the valuation date, the California State Supreme Court issued a decision that may affect benefits paid to some current and future retirees.
+The impact of this decision is not yet known, and therefore will be reflected in a future valuation report.